 The talk about participation, how will the voices of the smallest African countries be guaranteed since they’re not members of G20?
 We don’t want the G20 to take the responsibility of saving us from future pandemics.
 Their benevolence can’t be trusted, and their politics are seasonal and subordinate to capital.

-Support local manufacturing for all pharmaceutical materials including vaccines, therapeutic and Active Pharmacutical Ingredients
+- Support local manufacturing for all pharmaceutical materials including vaccines, therapeutic and Active Pharmaceutical Ingredients